stuxcd/k8s-releases/README.md

 ## S3FS

 Useful as a sidecar container in kubernetes or compose.
+Link to [DockerHub](https://hub.docker.com/r/josh9398/s3fs)

 It mounts an S3 bucket that can be propogated to other containers as a shared volume.